Azure/PyRIT/doc/contributing/1_installation.md

    pip install -e '.[dev]'
    ```

-   If you plan to use the Playwright integration (PlaywrightTarget), install with the playwright extra:
+   If you plan to use the [Playwright integration](https://azure.github.io/PyRIT/code/targets/playwright_target.html), install with the playwright extra:
    ```bash
    pip install -e '.[dev,playwright]'
    ```